 |About Us||Partners||Careers||Legal Info||Tell a Friend|

-To read more at The Telegraph, click here.
+To read the full article at The Australian, click here.

 Do you want to learn more about migration to Australia?
 Contact Australian Migration & Visa Lawyers, our team of friendly and professional Registered Migration Agents (RMA) specialise in all visa categories and can offer migration assistance and advice to those wishing to migrate to Australia.

 All RMAs at Australian Migration & Visa Lawyers are committed to the MARA Code of Conduct.